-Bostik web adhesives are flame retardant, VOC-free hot melt adhesives based on polymer solutions.
+Bostik web adhesives are fire-retardant, VOC-free hot melt adhesives based on polymer solutions.
 Not only do they incur minimal wastage during the application process, but their variable weight properties can be adapted between 17-60 grams per square yard, making them cost-effective as well as smart.

 Bostik film adhesives are easy to handle and position due to their thermoset qualities and non-tacky design.
 These solvent-cast products can be heat-activated or pressure sensitive, giving you the flexibility to control curing times.

-Many of our products also boast exceptional flame retardancy, helping you to meet even the strictest safety standards for your cabin installations.
+Many of our products also boast exceptional fire-retardancy, helping you to meet even the strictest safety standards for your cabin installations.

-We offer heat-activated, flame retardant web adhesives based on high-performance polyamide polymers.
+We offer heat-activated, fire-retardant web adhesives based on high-performance polyamide polymers.